 Vaishali – where he met Ambapali

-Maya Devi Temple – Lumbini Garden
+Maya Devi Temple – Lumbini Garden, Nepal

 Temple dedicated to Maya Devi or Maha Maya as she is sometimes known has always existed at Lumbini.
 The place is also known as Pradimoksha Vana.
 However, in the last few centuries, it lay in neglect.
-Very recently, archaeologists have started excavating sites in and around Lumbini and conserving what is found.
+Very recently, archaeologists have started excavating sites in and around and conserving what is found.

-As of now, Maya Devi temple is an enclosure that covers the ruins of an ancient temple that existed at the same spot.
+As of now, the Maya Devi temple is an enclosure that covers the ruins of an ancient temple that existed in the same spot.
 It is well established through the written records of various Chinese Buddhist scholars who passed through this region.
 Both Fa-Hein and Huan-Tsang have written about this temple.

 Lumbini was declared a UNESCO World Heritage Site in 1997